Artists works we hold in stock

-Priestman had a studio in the fishing village of Walberswick that was also frequented by many artists.
+Priestman had a studio in the fishing village of Walberswick that was frequented by many artists.
 He gave painting lessons here and taught Edward Seago.
+SOLD.